-Code 207115 | Grade: 9 |

-EXCEL Science 9 is the first year of a two-year academic program on the Living Environment, culminating in the Regents Living Environment state assessment, which students will take at the end of 10th grade.
+Code 207115 | Grade: 9 | Credit: 1 EXCEL Science 9 is the first year of a two-year academic program on Biology, culminating in the Regents Biology state assessment, which students will take at the end of 10th grade.
 Successful completion of this state assessment is required for high school graduation.
-The Living Environment course will engage students in scientific inquiry, scientific communication and interdisciplinary problem solving.
+The Biology course will engage students in scientific inquiry, scientific communication and interdisciplinary problem solving.
 They will also learn the fundamental concepts and principles of modern biology, including material on cell biology, biochemistry, human biology, homeostasis and ecology.